 Shearing day is quite possibly the most important day of the year for a fiber animal.
 Fiber animals are those who have been bred over centuries to grow hair/fleece/wool – it does not shed on its own and therefore it is our job to remove it for them so that they are cool for the summer.

-We’ll be shearing our sheep, alpacas and llamas.
+We’ll be shearing our sheep, alpacas, llamas. and Angora goats.
 In addition to shearing, we will be trimming toenails, and doing a bit of dental work on the llamas and alpacas.
 You can see the fiber as it comes freshly off the animals, learn about skirting, sorting, dyeing, and see what harvesting fleece is all about.